12 Best Terminal Emulator Shortlist

 2. Customizable Keyboard Shortcuts: Tailors shortcuts to individual preferences, accelerating workflow, reducing repetitive tasks, and saving time.

-3. Split Panes: It facilitates multitasking by enabling simultaneous viewing of many terminal sessions.
+3. Split Panes: Facilitates multitasking by enabling simultaneous viewing of many terminal sessions.
 This enhances efficiency during debugging or code review.

-4. Session Management: It allows saving and restoring sessions.
+4. Session Management: Allows the saving and restoring of sessions.
 This provides quick access to frequently used setups and improves continuity in development workflows.

-5. Scripting Capabilities: Empower automation and customization through scripting languages, which let users streamline repetitive tasks and build workflows.
+5. Scripting Capabilities: Empowers automation and customization through scripting languages, which let users streamline repetitive tasks and build workflows.

 6. GPU Acceleration: Enhances rendering performance for a smoother terminal experience, which is beneficial for graphics or heavy rendering tasks.